Rideback (manga): Manga

-Volume list
+Volumes

 Anime

 An anime adaptation was announced in April 2007.
-The twelve-episode series was animated by Madhouse and directed by Atsushi Takahashi.
+The 12-episode series was animated by Madhouse and directed by Atsushi Takahashi.
 It was broadcast on Chiba TV, TV Saitama, tvk, KBS Kyoto, Sun TV, Tokyo MX and AT-X from January 12 to March 30, 2009.
 The opening theme is "Rideback", performed by Mell, and the ending theme is "Kioku" (記憶) by Younha featuring Goku.

 In North America, Funimation announced the license to the series at Anime Central in May 2010.
 Funimation released the series on Blu-ray and DVD on June 28, 2011.
-The series made its American television debut on July 26, 2011 on Funimation Channel.
+The series made its American television debut on July 26, 2011, on Funimation Channel.

+Episodes

 Novel

 A novel, titled Rideback: Cannonball Run (RIDEBACK―キャノンボール・ラン―, Raidobakku Kyanon Bōru Ran) was released by Shogakukan, under its Gagaga Bunko, on January 21, 2009.